-Rothschild & Co currently adopts the Basic Indicator Approach for calculating Pillar 1 capital requirements for operational risk (except for RMM which uses the Advanced Measurement Approach and the Basic Indicator combined).
+Rothschild & Co currently adopts the Basic Indicator Approach for calculating Pillar 1 capital requirements for operational risk (except for RMM which uses the Advanced Measurement Approach).

 Liquidity risk

 Liquidity risk is the risk that the Group does not have sufficient financial resources available to meet its obligations as they fall due, or that the Group is unable to meet regulatory prudential liquidity ratios.